What I learned from the book Designing Data-Intensive Applications

 Introduction.
 Explains why “Designing Data-Intensive Applications” matters and how rereading it clarified its core ideas to me.

 The things I liked about the book.
-In this section, I show the book’s clear breakdown of reliability, scalability, maintainability, data models, and storage engines, as well as the importance of weighing trade-offs.
+In this section, I show the book’s clear breakdown of reliability, scalability, maintainability, data models, and storage engines, and the importance of weighing trade-offs.

 The things I didn’t like.
 Here we note gaps in the book, such as outdated examples, theory-heavy coverage, and the breadth-over-depth trade-off that can overwhelm readers.